cloudamqp/terraform-provider-cloudamqp/docs/resources/vpc_gcp_peering.md

 # cloudamqp_vpc_gcp_peering

 This resouce creates a VPC peering configuration for the CloudAMQP instance.
-The configuration will connect to another VPC network hosted in GCP.
-More information to create VPC peering configuration for [GCP](https://cloud.google.com/vpc/docs/using-vpc-peering).
+The configuration will connect to another VPC network hosted on Google Cloud Platform (GCP).
+See the [GCP documentation](https://cloud.google.com/vpc/docs/using-vpc-peering) for more information on how to create the VPC peering configuration.

 Only available for dedicated subscription plans.